Goats in a ghost town - animals take over deserted Welsh resort

 “I think they’re probably feeling a bit lonely and they have come down to have a look around,” she told Reuters by telephone.

-Kashmir goats have lived on the Great Orem promontory near Llandudno since the days of Queen Victoria, when the species became popular in Britain due to a fashion for shawls made from their soft cashmere wool.
+Kashmir goats have lived on the Great Orme promontory near Llandudno since the days of Queen Victoria, when the species became popular in Britain due to a fashion for shawls made from their soft cashmere wool.

 Marubbi said the herd of about 150 goats, some of whom had kids in February, were a well-known local attraction and most residents did not mind having their hedges nibbled by them.